Florida lawmakers hope to aid ailing home insurance market - Local News 8

 Florida lawmakers hope to aid ailing home insurance market

 TALLAHASSEE, Fla.
-(AP) — Florida lawmakers are scheduled to meet Monday to consider ways to shore up the state’s struggling home insurance market in the year’s second special session devoted to the topic.
-Lawmakers are considering legislation to help keep private insurers solvent by creating a $1 billion reinsurance fund, reducing litigation costs and compelling some customers out of the state-created insurer of last resort and back into the private market.
+(AP) — Florida lawmakers have advanced sweeping GOP legislation intended to shore up the state’s struggling home insurance market in the year’s second special session devoted to the topic.
+In the session that began Monday, legislators discussed a proposal that would create a $1 billion reinsurance fund, reduce litigation costs and compel some customers to leave the state-created insurer of last resort and rejoin the private market.
 It also would force insurers to respond to claims more promptly and boost state oversight of insurers’ conduct following hurricanes.
-The Senate and House bills on home insurance are identical, meaning the measure should sail through the Republican-dominated Legislature.
+The bill cleared a Senate banking committee and is expected to sail though the Republican-dominated Legislature this week.